Add ISP Support to Your Skill Code

 User: What can I buy?

-Alexa: I have 2 expansion packs available.
+Alexa: I have two expansion packs available.
 Cave Quest or Deep Sea.
 Which are you interested in?

-The user may specify a product directly, or you may direct them to choose a product.
-Regardless, once the user specifies the product to buy, you then initiate the purchase flow by sending a Buy
+The customer might specify a product directly, or you might direct them to choose a product.
+Regardless, after the customer specifies the product to buy, you start the purchase flow by sending a Buy directive.

 Your skill session ends when the purchase flow starts.
-Amazon handles the voice interaction model and all the mechanics of the purchase, as well as obtaining the product description and list price from the product's schema.
-The message and price are automatically adjusted for Prime customers.
-When the purchase completes your skill will be re-launched with a new session, and a purchase result is supplied to your skill.
+Amazon handles the voice interaction model and all the mechanics of the purchaseand obtains the product description and list price from the product schema.
+When the purchase completes, your skill re-launches with a new session and with a purchase result supplied to your skill.

-This sample code uses the Alexa Skills Kit SDK for Node.js (v2).
+This code example uses the Alexa Skills Kit SDK for Node.js (v2).

 return handlerInput.responseBuilder